This Day In Writing History

 Frustrated over being denied his revenge, a bitter Chillingworth dies a year later, and Hester and Pearl leave Boston.
 Although she is not his daughter, Pearl inherits all of Chillingworth's money.
 Many years later, Hester Prynne returns to her old cottage alone and resumes her charity work.
 She receives letters from Pearl, now married to a European aristocrat and with children of her own.
 The townspeople finally forgive Hester for her indiscretion, and she - and the other women in town - feel a strong sense of liberation.

 The Scarlet Letter is rightfully considered one of the greatest works of 19th century literature, and is still widely read and appreciated.
 It would be adapted numerous times for the radio, stage, screen, and television.
-The most famous feature film adaptations were the brilliant 1973 version directed by legendary German filmmaker Wim Wenders, and the dreadful 1995 Hollywood version starring Demi Moore as Hester Prynne - which took great liberties with the novel and was widely panned by critics.
+The most famous feature film adaptations were the brilliant 1973 version directed by legendary German filmmaker Wim Wenders, and the dreadful 1995 Hollywood version starring Demi Moore as Hester Prynne - which took great liberties with the novel and was widely - and rightfully - panned by critics.

 Nathaniel Hawthorne was one of the greatest writers of his generation.
 His other great works include the novel The House of the Seven Gables (1851) and the short story collections Twice-Told Tales (1837) and Tanglewood Tales (1853).
 He died in 1864 at the age of 59.

 Quote Of The Day

 "It is beautiful, admirable, extraordinary; it has in the highest degree that merit which I have spoken of as the mark of Hawthorne's best things - an indefinable purity and lightness of conception... one can often return to it; it supports familiarity and has the inexhaustible charm and mystery of great works of art." - Henry James on Nathaniel Hawthorne's classic novel, The Scarlet Letter.